stevemadere/continuing-education/README.md

 - `output_dir (str, optional)`: Directory where checkpoints will be saved.
 Defaults to "/root/outputs".
 It is crucial for managing training interruptions and resumptions.

-- `checkpoint_sync_uri (str,optional)`: URI describing a place to store and retrieve checkpoints and the checkpoint registry json
+- `checkpoint_sync_uri (str,optional)`: URI describing a place to store and retrieve checkpoints and the checkpoint registry json (typically something like "s3://my-bucket/checkpoints/seriesname")

 - `dataset_id (Union[str, None], optional)`: Key to an S3 object containing a JSON array of keys for training text objects.
 This is used if your dataset is a single, JSON document listing all of the keys of all of the training text documents.